 You can only take a credit for excess state disability insurance (SDI) or Voluntary Plan Disability Insurance (VPDI) if you meet all the following conditions:

-You had two or more California employers
+- You had two or more California employers

-You received more than $90,699 in wage
+- You received more than $118,371 in wages in 2019

 - The amounts of SDI and/or VPDI appear on your W-2